guildai/guildai/guild/tests/guildfiles.md

-# Guildfiles
+# Guild files

-Guildfiles are files that contain model definitions.
+Guild files are files that contain model definitions.
 By convention guild files are named `guild.yml`.

-Support for guild files is provided by the `guildfile` module:
+Support for Guild files is provided by the `guildfile` module:

     >>> from guild import guildfile

-## Loading a guild file from a directory
+## Loading a Guild file from a directory

 Use `from_dir` to load a guild file from a directory: